commontoolsinc/discord_bridge/README.md

 ## Running the bot
 * mix deps.get # gets the dependencies
-* mix deps.compile # compiles code
+* mix deps.compile # compiles dependencies
+* mix compile
 * iex -S mix # runs the bot under the repl

 ## Inviting the bot that Ellyse is running